Stefan Hodgetts: Racing career

 Hodgetts driving the Team Sureterm Alfa Romoe 156 at Donington Park during the 2004 British Touring Car Championship season.

-After starting in karting, he switched to single-seater racing in 1998, in Formula 600.
-In 1999 he finished fifth in the Formula Vauxhall Championship and fourth in Formula Ford Winter Series.
+Hodgetts started in karting competing for his father's team.
+Hodgetts switched to single-seater racing in 1998, in Formula 600.
+In 1999, he finished fifth in the Formula Vauxhall Championship and fourth in Formula Ford Winter Series.
 He had drives in both the Formula Ford Championship and the Formula Renault Championship in 2000, and Formula Ford Championship and Formula Renault Euro Cup in 2001.
-In 2003 he raced in the inaugural SEAT Cupra Championship, finishing the season third in points.
-In 2004 he got a drive in the BTCC for the Gary Ayles ran Team Sureterm.
+In 2003, he raced in the inaugural SEAT Cupra Championship, finishing the season third in points.
+In 2004, he got a drive in the BTCC for the Gary Ayles run Team Sureterm.
 He did not start the season till round thirteen at Mondello Park in a Vauxhall Astra Coupe.
 After missing the meeting at Knockhill he rejoined for the rest of the season at Brands Hatch for the same team, but in an Alfa Romeo 156.
 He finished fifteenth in the independents championship, and total standings in eighteenth with four points.

-He drove in the Renault Clio Cup in 2007 for MOMO UK, and for Total Control Racing in 2008.
+Hodgetts drove in the Renault Clio Cup in 2007 for MOMO UK, and for Total Control Racing in 2008.
 He made a one-off appearance in the guest car in the Ginetta G50 Cup at Croft in 2010, finishing on the podium in all three races.